Geoalert/urban-mapping/README.md

 ## The ongoing progress

-In the map below, we've transformed both our and the OSM polygons into points by taking their centroids and compared the results (as of Dec 2019).
+In the map below, we've transformed both Geoalert and OSM polygons into points by taking their centroids and compared the results (as of Dec 2019).
 [Vector tiles](https://en.wikipedia.org/wiki/Vector_tiles) are used to visulalize both layers.

 [View map](https://geoalert.github.io/urban-mapping/) or [Read more in our blog](https://medium.com/geoalert-platform-urban-monitoring/urban-mapping-54-m-buildings-in-russia-10dc942ac2c4)